Revealing Fine-Grained Values and Opinions in Large Language Models: Introduction

 To address these shortcomings, we conduct a large-scale study eliciting 156,240 responses to the 62 propositions of the Political Compass Test (PCT) across 6 LLMs and 420 prompt variations.
 These prompt variations span different demographic personas: \textit{Age, Gender, Nationality, Political Orientation,} and \textit{Class}, as well as instruction prompts, in order to provide a robust set of data for analysis while disentangling demographic features.
 We propose to perform both coarse-grained analysis at the level of stances, allowing us to quantify political bias based on the PCT, as well as fine-grained analysis of the plain text open-ended justifications and explanations for those stances, allowing us to reveal latent values and opinions in the generated text.
 For fine-grained analysis, we propose to identify \textbf{tropes} in the responses: semantically similar phrases that are recurrent and consistent across different prompts, revealing patterns in the justifications that LLMs are prone to produce in different settings.
-An example from our dataset is given in \Cref{fig:fig1}, where Llama 3~\cite{llama3modelcard} when prompted with two different demographic personas (being far left vs. far right) demonstrates both a tendency towards particular stances as well as particular lines of reasoning for those stances.
+An example from our dataset is given in \autoref{fig:fig1}, where Llama 3~\cite{llama3modelcard} when prompted with two different demographic personas (being far left vs. far right) demonstrates both a tendency towards particular stances as well as particular lines of reasoning for those stances.
+Overall, our contributions\footnote{We make the code used for the experiments available at: \url{https://github.com/copenlu/llm-pct-tropes/}} are: \begin{itemize}[noitemsep] \item We create a large dataset of open ended and closed-form responses with 420 demographic and style prompt variations of 6 LLMs on propositions from the PCT\footnote{The dataset can be found on Huggingface here: \url{https://huggingface.co/datasets/copenlu/llm-pct-tropes}};